 our take on a lagered fest beer, brewed with local malt and hops, and fermented with our house culture at lager temperatures, brewed as tradition dictates in March and cellared it until our Oktoberfest. you will notice a familiar scratch house character, a little fruitier than in years past, but with a smooth malty finish.
 6.1% abv

-tart wheat beer fermented with our wild house culture and dry-hopped with a big dose of Illinois-grown Cascade hops. refermented on our own estate-grown plums for a big fruity flavor and aroma.
+tart wheat beer fermented with our wild house culture and dry-hopped with a big dose of Illinois-grown Pacific Gem and Chinook hops. refermented on fresh paw paws for a big fruity flavor and aroma.
 5.5% abv

 homemade soda ($1 sample · $3 mason jar · $8 growler) flavors change seasonally- ask what we have on tap!

 hot coffee ($3) coffee from our friends at dark matter in chicago!